nilkeshpatra/pyspark-kmetamodes/README.md

 # pyspark-kmetamodes

-## Ensemble based distributed K-modes clustering for PySpark
+## Ensemble-based incremental distributed k-modes/k-metamodes clustering for PySpark

-Ensemble-based incremental distributed K-modes clustering for PySpark (Python 3), similar to the algorithm proposed by Visalakshi and Arunprabha in "Ensemble based Distributed K-Modes Clustering" (IJERD, March 2015) to perform K-modes clustering in an ensemble-based way.
+Ensemble-based incremental distributed k-modes clustering for PySpark (Python 3), similar to the algorithm proposed by Visalakshi and Arunprabha in "Ensemble based Distributed K-Modes Clustering" (IJERD, March 2015) to perform K-modes clustering in an ensemble-based way.

 In short, k-modes will be performed for each partition in order to identify a set of *modes* (of clusters) for each partition.
 Next, k-modes will be repeated to identify modes of a set of all modes from all partitions.
 These modes of modes are called *metamodes* here.